Frequently Asked Questions

-How do I submit proof of health insurance and immunizations?
+How do I submit proof of health insurance?

 WVU students are required to have health insurance and will be automatically enrolled in the WVU Aetna student health insurance plan.
 If you already have health insurance that meets the minimum requirements, you can opt out of the WVU Aetna plan by completing the online student health insurance waiver at the Student Insurance Office website.

-How long will the Virtual NSO portal take to complete?
+How long will the online NSO modules take to complete?

-The mandatory content in the portal should take around an hour and a half to complete.
-However, the portal links out to many additional resources that are available to help you engage and learn more about enrolling at WVU in the fall.
+The mandatory content in the online modules should take around two hours to complete.
+However, the modules link out to many additional resources that are available to help you engage and learn more about enrolling at WVU.